Rideau Cottage

 Rideau Cottage is a historic residential building located on the grounds of Rideau Hall in Ottawa, Ontario.
 The two-level, 22-room Georgian Revival home is owned by the Canadian Crown and has traditionally been inhabited by people associated with the governor general of Canada, including the viceroy's private secretary.

-Due to the poor conditions of 24 Sussex Drive, the historical residence of the prime minister of Canada and their family, Rideau Cottage has served as the temporary residence since 2015.
-It was first occupied by prime minister Justin Trudeau and his family from 2015 to 2025, and currently home to prime minister Mark Carney and his family since 2025.
+Due to the poor condition of 24 Sussex Drive, the historical residence of the prime minister of Canada and their family, Rideau Cottage has served as the prime minister's temporary residence since 2015.

 History

 Construction on the building, which was based on a design by architect F. P. Rubidge, began in 1866 and concluded in 1867.
 Though intended in the early days to serve as the residence of the governor general's secretary, the cottage was later designated for use by the government as an official guest house for visiting dignitaries.

 On his arrival in Canada in 1883, incoming governor general the Marquess of Lansdowne resided at Rideau Cottage while waiting for Rideau Hall to be vacated by the outgoing governor general, the Marquess of Lorne.
 Other residents included: Lionel and Lilias Massey during Vincent Massey's time as governor general; Georges Vanier, as Aide-de-camp to Governor General Byng; Barbara Uteck, private secretary to the governor general from 2000 to 2006, and her husband, Graham Fraser.
 Uteck's successor Sheila-Marie Cook resided at Rideau Cottage from 2006 until January 31, 2011.
-The house was then occupied by private secretary Stephen Wallace, until he vacated the premises on the weekend of 24–25 October 2015.
+The house was then occupied by private secretary Stephen Wallace, until he vacated the premises in October 2015.

-From October 2015 to March 2025, Justin Trudeau and his family lived in Rideau Cottage, while the traditional official residence of the prime minister of Canada, 24 Sussex Drive, was undergoing assessment for repairs and restoration.
-However Rideau Cottage was never ideal as a residence for the prime minister, as it is lacking in security and is too small (so meals are prepared at 24 Sussex Drive which has a larger kitchen, and then driven to Rideau Cottage).
-Furthermore, "It doesn't make sense for the Prime Minister to live in the Governor General's backyard".
-Rideau Cottage was the location for Justin Trudeau's announcement of his resignation as party leader in January 2025.
+Prime Minister Justin Trudeau and his family occupied the cottage for the duration of his tenure, from November 2015 to March 2025, since the prime minister's official residence at 24 Sussex Drive had been closed for assessment and restoration.
+However, Rideau Cottage was never ideal as a residence for the prime minister.
+It lacks the space, grandeur and security infrastructure typically required of an official residence (for instance, meals are prepared off-site).

-Trudeau's successor, Mark Carney, is a longtime resident of the Rockcliffe Park neighbourhood of Ottawa.
-Once Carney was sworn in as prime minister in March 2025, he had been temporarily staying at an unspecified official guest residence at the recommendation of the RCMP and other security officials.
-Carney planned to move into Rideau Cottage after the federal election on April 28, 2025.
-At that time, 24 Sussex Drive had been decommissioned, having concluded a project involving the removal and storage of heritage fabric, the removal of asbestos and the insulation of exterior walls.